-The Classics Museum, located on level 5 of the Old Kirk building, houses a small collection of Greek and Roman artefacts.
+The Classics Museum, located on level 5 of the Old Kirk building on the Kelburn campus, houses a small collection of antiquities, mostly Greek and Roman.

-Some have been purchased by the Classics programme, while others are on loan from the British Museum, National Museum of Athens or private owners.
+Some objects have been purchased by the Classics programme, while others are on loan from the British Museum, National Museum of Athens, or private owners.

 When not in use for teaching or other university purposes, the Classics Museum is open to the public for visits during office hours on weekdays.
 We also welcome school groups and offer free tours.
-For information on this please contact Diana Burton.
+For information please contact the Curator, Diana Burton.

 The David Carson-Parker collection